ProfessionalWiki/AutomatedValues/README.md

 Automated Values has been created and is maintained by [Professional.Wiki].
 The Luxembourg Ministry of Culture funded initial development.

+You can find a demo of this extension at https://automated.wikibase.wiki

+**Table of Contents**

 - [Usage](#usage)
 - [Installation](#installation)
 - [PHP Configuration](#php-configuration)